Safari plane crash kills two Germans in Kenya

-NAIROBI (Reuters) - Two German tourists and two Kenyan pilots were killed when a plane carrying tourists crashed in Kenya’s Maasai Mara game reserve on Wednesday, local police said.
+NAIROBI (Reuters) - Two German tourists and two Kenyan pilots were killed when a plane carrying tourists crashed in Kenya’s Maasai Mara game reserve, local police said on Wednesday.

-Air strip workers and locals rushed to the crash site and pulled survivors out of the mangled wreckage.
-There were 11 tourists on board the aircraft: five Germans, four Americans and two Czechs.
-The group was originally reported to be all German.
+Airstrip workers and locals rushed to the crash site and pulled survivors out of the mangled wreckage.
+There were 11 tourists on board the aircraft, all of them German.

 Chimwaga Mongo, Narok South’s district commissioner, said it appeared the plane failed to gain altitude before careering into the ground.